How We Do Ministry

 Evangelism is the communication of the truth of salvation to those who don’t believe.
-Many in the “post-Christian” west dismiss the gospel as irrelevant to their lives, while in much of the rest of the world Christianity is discarded as unthinkable and rejected out-of- hand as foreign to traditional religions tied for centuries to national, cultural or ethnic identity.
+Many in the “post-Christian” west dismiss the gospel as irrelevant to their lives, while in much of the rest of the world Christianity is discarded as unthinkable and immediately rejected as foreign to traditional religions tied for centuries to national, cultural or ethnic identity.

 Yet, we know that God is calling us to reach them with His truth.
 The challenge is to present the gospel in such a way that they will reconsider its message.

 Our approach to evangelism is unusual in that we reach the people who probably would not or could not ever enter a church.
 We challenge them with the truth in ways that capture their attention and overcome cultural and traditional prejudices.

 Music, drama, mime, dance, visual arts, sports, teaching, and compassion efforts, are excellent instruments to communicate truth.
 The message is more eagerly embraced when presented in a creative way that catches a person’s curiosity, engages mind and heart and body, or helps meet a felt need.
 Through these approaches people respond with openness to discussing heart issues relating to truth and the meaning of life.

 Our love for God demands our best, and doing our best underscores our dedication to our faith.
 Excellence lends credibility to the messenger and commands the attention of those we are seeking to reach.
 Communicating with clarity and skill is a consistent testimony to the truth of the message.
 However, no art of man can save anyone.
 The gospel is the power of salvation, but people must first hear it before they can believe.